PARAQUAT LAWSUIT ATTORNEY IN HOUSTON, TX

 What Is the Status of Paraquat Lawsuits?

-We don’t expect to see a global settlement for the Paraquat lawsuit until late 2022 or early 2023, at the earliest.
+We don’t expect to see a global settlement for the Paraquat lawsuit until 2024, at the earliest.
 Those who believe they may have been exposed to Paraquat should call an experienced Paraquat lawyer as soon as possible.
 We maintain Paraquat lawsuit updates on a regular basis.

 Those who develop Parkinson’s disease as a result of repeated exposure have a right to know the current status of the Paraquat litigation.
 Litigation is currently ongoing, and the Paraquat lawyers at Reich & Binstock are still accepting cases at the national level.